ObliqueHacks/LowkeyPlaces/README.md

 ![image](https://github.com/ObliqueHacks/LowkeyPlaces/assets/73759561/e9d7a89d-9e18-47ab-a410-720fcaa4b956)

 In LowkeySpots, there are three different roles : **Admin**, **Collaborator**, and **Spectator**.
-These roles will be explain in further detail but for know all you need to know is that if you are an Admin then you can delete maps, which essentially removes all users who were part of the map.
+These roles will be explained in further detail but for know all you need to know is that if you are an Admin then you can delete maps, which essentially removes all users who were part of the map.
 However, if you are a Collaborator or Spectator, you will have the option to leave the map.
 At the top you can see there is a filteration system for these roles

 To create a new map simply press the New Map button.
-You will then be promted this window
+You will then be prompted this window
 ![image](https://github.com/ObliqueHacks/LowkeyPlaces/assets/73759561/fa78fd15-5b65-4f51-b5fe-2c81b0b7bf47)

 Once created, your map will be in your dashboard!